Buick GL8: Second generation (2010)

-Third generation (2017)
+GL8 ES Lu Zun / GL8 Avenir / GL8 Lu Shang / GL8 Onshore Business

-The third generation Buick GL8 debuted in China in October 2016 dubbed the GL8 ES and was sold alongside the second generation model.
+The third generation GL8 debuted in China in October 2016; dubbed the GL8 ES and was sold alongside the second generation model.

 The Buick GL8 ES received a complete exterior overhaul using the newly introduced winged Buick grille treatment, as well as a redesigned roofline.
 The entire engine lineup was replaced by a 2.0-liter turbocharged inline-four producing 253 hp.

-The last generation was sold as 25S with a 2.5-liter I4 in the new base model.
+The previous generation was sold as 25S with a 2.5-liter inline-four in the new base model.
 The new version is based on an updated version of the same platform, abandoning the current torsion beam rear suspension in favor of a new independent setup.
-The entry-level price was lowered to RMB 229,000 for the old GL8 25S, while a luxury version, the most expensive GL8 Avenir, at RMB 449,000.

 2020 facelift

-Originally revealed as the Buick GL8 Avenir concept during the 2019 Shanghai Auto Show, the production GL8 and GL8 Avenir facelift was revealed in March 2020.
+Originally revealed as the Buick GL8 Avenir concept during the 2019 Shanghai Auto Show, the production GL8 ES Lu Zun and GL8 Avenir facelift was revealed in March 2020.
 The GL8 facelift is available with a four-seat layout, six-seat layout, and seven-seat configurations.
-Technology is a significant focus for the post-facelift GL8, including the 12.3-inch integrated display and Buick’s eConnect 3.0 connectivity technology and head-up display.
+Technology is a significant focus for the post-facelift GL8, including the 12.3-inch integrated display and Buick's eConnect 3.0 connectivity technology and head-up display.

-Post-facelift styling
+2022 facelift

-The third generation GL8 or GL8 ES and Avenir received another facelift in 2022 launched alongside the 2022 facelifted GL8 Land Business Edition (second generation) and the freshly introduced GL8 Century (fourth generation).
+The third generation GL8 or GL8 Avenir and ES Lu Zun received another facelift in 2022 launched alongside the 2022 facelifted GL8 Land Business Edition (second generation) and the freshly introduced GL8 Century (fourth generation).